From monoliths to modules: Decomposing transducers for efficient world modelling: Introduction

-In summary, in this paper we take the perspective of a designer who wishes to model an agent-environment interface in a way that is faithful enough for prediction, but also structured enough to support analysis and control.
+In summary, in this paper we take the perspective of a designer who wishes to model an agent--environment interface in a way that is faithful enough for prediction, but also structured enough to support analysis and control.
 Within this perspective, transducers provide a canonical representation, and our main contribution is to show how such representations can themselves be decomposed into interpretable, modular components.
 The rest of the paper formalises transducers and their interfaces (\autoref{sec:transducers}), introduces a general notion of transducer composition (\autoref{sec:composition_trasducers}), to then develop decomposition algorithms (\autoref{sec:decomp_framework}) and coarse-graining approaches (\autoref{sec:coarse-graining}).
-We also investigate how this approach can be used to decompose the causal states of an AI system doing inference tasks (\autoref{sec:decomposition_compmech}), opening the way to extend ongoing efforts to interpret the internal representations of transformers~\citep{shai2025transformers,piotrowski2025constrained} to high-dimensional settings.
+We also investigate how this approach can be used to decompose the causal states of an AI system doing inference tasks (\autoref{sec:decomposition_compmech}), opening the way to extend ongoing efforts to interpret the internal representations of transformers~\citep{shai2025transformers,piotrowski2025constrained,shai2026transformers} to high-dimensional settings.
+Related work is discussed in \autoref{sec:related_work_trasnducer_comp} and \autoref{sec:causal_discovery}.